Research

 Healthy Brains Project

 Anhedonia refers to diminished capacity to experience pleasure, and it is a common clinical feature of depression and schizophrenia.
-In schizophrenia, we think that the anhedonic deficit lies in anticipatory processes.
-In addition, we are studying how high levels of experienced negative affect in schizophrenia may interfere with the experience or anticipation of pleasure.
+In schizophrenia, we have found that the anhedonic deficit lies in anticipatory processes.
+We have also found that elevated levels of experienced negative affect in schizophrenia may interfere with the experience or anticipation of pleasure.

-We are also studying domains of pleasure, focusing particularly on social motivation and pleasure, asking questions including: What motivates us to be social?
-Why do we enjoy some social encounters more than others?
-What are the correlates and consequences of anticipatory social pleasure?
+We have also investigated social motivation and pleasure, asking questions including: What are the correlates and consequences of anticipatory social pleasure?
 What are the barriers that interfere with social interactions and pleasure for people with schizophrenia?
 How does social exclusion influence anhedonia?

 Assessing and Treating Negative Symptoms in Schizophrenia